philrz/super/docs/language/data-types.md

 defines a named type `socket` that is a record with field `addr` of type `ip` and field `port` of type "port", where type "port" is a named type for type `uint16` .

-Named types may also be defined by the input data itself, as Zed data is comprehensively self describing.
+Named types may also be defined by the input data itself, as super data is comprehensively self describing.
 When named types are defined in the input data, there is no need to declare their type in a query.
-In this case, a Zed expression may refer to the type by the name that simply appears to the runtime as a side effect of operating upon the data.
+In this case, a SuperPipe expression may refer to the type by the name that simply appears to the runtime as a side effect of operating upon the data.
 If the type name referred to in this way does not exist, then the type value reference results in `error("missing")`.
 For example,